Nicopiwi/decision-making-neurotechx-hackathon-2023/README.md

 We couldn't solve this problem, so we attempted a "plan B" and went for a PCA using all voxels, but our computing power wasn't enough to resize all features.

 All attempted code is available in this repository.

+## Running the experiment

+- Download the data from all the participants from https://openneuro.org/datasets/ds001882/versions/1.0.7
+- Run `python main.py`.
+This should run all the pipeline